langleyfoxall/react-dynamic-data-table/README.md

 Bulk select checkboxes are usually combined with bulk actions to perform actions on one or more rows at once.

-### Bulk actions
+### Actions

-Bulk actions, when combined with bulk select checkboxes allow you perform actions of multiple rows at once.
+Actions, when combined with bulk select checkboxes allow you perform actions of multiple rows at once.
 When in use, a menu will be rendered in the top right of the table allowing your users to choose a bulk action that will be applied to the selected rows.

-To use bulk actions in your React Dynamic Data Table, you must specify the `actions` props.
+To use actions in your React Dynamic Data Table, you must specify the `actions` props.
 This prop expects an array of objects, each containing a `name` and `callback`.